mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## 8. Respond graciously to critiques

 The fastest way to ruin a code review is to take feedback personally.
 This is challenging, as many developers take pride in their work and see it as an extension of themselves.
-If your reviewer tactlessly frames their feedback [in terms of you instead of your work](/human-code-reviews-1/#never-say-you), it's even harder.
+If your reviewer tactlessly frames their feedback [in terms of you personally instead of your work](/human-code-reviews-1/#never-say-you), it's even harder.

 As the author, [you ultimately control your reaction to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
 Treat your reviewer's notes as an objective discussion about the code, not your personal worth as a human.
 Responding defensively will only make things worse.